 Application Performance Management (APM) deals with analyzing the runtime behavior of software systems and monitoring their response time and resource consumption.
-We currently concentrate on the monitoring of Java programs and try to answer the research question of how an ideal Java VM should look like that provides analysis tools with the necessary information about executed programs.
+In one part of our research we concentrate on the monitoring of Java programs and try to answer the research question of how an ideal Java VM should look like that provides analysis tools with the necessary information about executed programs.
 In particular we work on memory monitoring (collecting data about allocated objects with their types and live times, allocation sites, allocating threads, and the garbage collection behavior), execution monitoring (collecting execution profiles with method frequencies and dynamic calling contexts), and thread monitoring (analyzing the synchronization between threads, their locking behavior and their waiting times).
-We also want to investigate anomalies such as memory leaks or race conditions.
+This includes investigating anomalies such as memory leaks or race conditions.

 Hofer, P.; Gnedt, D.; Schörgenhumer, A.; Mössenböck, H.: Efficient Tracing and Versatile Analysis of Lock Contention in Java Applications on the Virtual Machine Level.
 7th Int’l Conf. on Performance Engineering (ICPE’16), March 12-18, 2016, Delft, The Netherlands.

 Hofer, P.; Gnedt, D.; Mössenböck, H.: Efficient Dynamic Analysis of the Synchronization Performance of Java Applications.
 13th Int’l Workshop on Dynamic Analysis (WODA’15) co-located with SPLASH’15, Oct 26, 2015, Pittsburgh, PA, USA.